A lovely little film festival: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…

-- Open-air showings of short films with related talks
+- Short films with related talks

 - Films typically in the original English (or with English subtitles)